sdrap/sdrap.github.io/_articles/computational-aspects-of-robust-optimized-certainty-equivalents-and-option-pricing.md

 ---
 layout: page
-title:  Computational Aspects of Robust Optimized Certainty Equivalents
+title:  Computational Aspects of Robust Optimized Certainty Equivalents and Option Pricing
 ---
-{% assign publications = site.data.publications | where: "title","Computational Aspects of Robust Optimized Certainty Equivalents" %}
+{% assign publications = site.data.publications | where: "title","Computational Aspects of Robust Optimized Certainty Equivalents and Option Pricing" %}

 {% for publication in publications %}
 Authors